Devilwife/Workforce-Watcher/README.md

 Features

-View all departments, roles, and employees tables
+View all departments, roles, and employees table

+Add new departments, roles, and employees

+Update employee roles

 Technologies Used
 Inquirer, pg, dotenv,